-Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing tion, should the action be ere is still a need, this is still y)?
+Project Responsible Party What is the status? (e.g., In Progress, No Progress, Ongoing If you did not complete the action, should the action be included in the 2024 HMP (i.e., there is still a need, this is still a priority)?
 Project # Capability, or Completed) If in progress or completed, please describe the funding source, cost and who is implementing.
 Yes/No If Yes, please describe the original problem (i.e., hazard, location, historic losses) If Yes, identify the responsible department/person to implement the project.
-T. Riverside - 14 Coordinate with the facilities manager at the Riverside Sewerage Treatment Plant to support the mitigation of vulnerable structures via retrofit (e.g. elevation, flood-proofing) or relocation to protect structures from future damage.
+T. Riverside - 13 Coordinate with the facilities manager at the PSE&G Substation to support the mitigation of vulnerable structures via retrofit (e.g. elevation, flood-proofing) or relocation to protect structures from future damage.
 Phase 1: Identify most cost-effective mitigation option Phase 2: Work with facility manager to implement selected action based on available funding and local match ability.
-Municipality with support from Sewerage Treatment Plant operators In Progress Yes Flooding Flood
+Municipality with support from PSE&G Substation operator Completed Communications with the operator has been made.
+No - - T. Riverside - 14 Coordinate with the facilities manager at the Riverside Sewerage Treatment Plant to support the mitigation of vulnerable structures via retrofit (e.g. elevation, flood-proofing) or relocation to protect structures from future damage.
+Phase 1: Identify most cost-effective mitigation option Phase 2: Work with facility manager to implement selected action based on available funding and local match ability.
+Municipality with support from Sewerage Treatment Plant operators In Progress Communications with the Treatment Plant have begun.
+Mitigation efforts being assessed.
+Yes Critical facilities located in the floodplain are not only susceptible to flood damage but also create unnecessary complications for the municipality during an emergency event and post-disaster recovery.
+Municipality with support from Sewerage Treatment Plant operators